aws-samples/sample-bda-redaction/README.md

 ### Production Deployment

-Perform the following steps to build this application for production
+Navigate to the root of the ```app``` directory before running any of the following commands to build this application for production by running the following commands:

 - Install NPM packages
 ```sh
 npm install
 ```

-- Create an environment file and fill in the values for the necessary environment variables as described in the **Environment Variables** section above:
+- Create an environment file and fill in the values for the necessary environment variables as described in the **Environment Variables** section above (if you have not performed this action previously):
 ```sh
 cp .env.example .env
 ```